byu-oit/aws-scatter-gather/README.md

 // events that are replies
 scather.request(5, reqConfig)
     .then(function(results) {
-        // ... process final results
+        if (results.map.hasOwnProperty('increment')) {
+            console.log('Incremented to: ' + results.map.increment);
+        }
     });
 ```

-##### Accept Scather Request Only, AWS Lambda Code
+##### AWS Lambda Code that Only Accepts Scatter Gather Request Events

-If you are writing a Lambda function that should respond only to scather requests then you'd write it like this.
+If you are writing a Lambda function that should only accept events from scather requests then you'd write it like this.
 All other events will produce an error that the lambda function never sees.

 The name of the lambda is *increment*, corresponding to the expected response by the scather requester.